Photoshop Tools and Photoshop Toolbar

 This tool is used to smear surrounding areas.
 With the help of this tool, you can smudge pixels and blend colors on the image/document.
 Select the Smudge Tool and then select the smudge brush from the Brush Panel.
-Set the size of the brush and move the brush on the area you want to smudge.
+Set the size of the brush and move the brush to the area you want to smudge.

 14. Dodge Tool

 The Dodge Tool is used to lighten the areas of an image.
 Simply select the tool and set the attributes of the brush.
 Then move the cursor on the area of the image you want to lighten.

 The result of the Burn Tool is the opposite of the Dodge Tool.
 With the help of the Burn Tool, you can darken the areas of the image.

 With the help of the Sponge Too,l you can increase or decrease the saturation of the image.
 This tool can be used as a brush tool.

 The Pen Tool is used to draw graphics in Photoshop.
 It is the most commonly used tool for drawing paths in or around your image.
 With the help of this tool, you can draw paths for your artwork.

 This is a drawing tool that is used for drawing paths by hand and it adds anchor points to the path.
 This tool automatically adds anchor points to the path drawn.

 This tool is used to add anchor points to the path by selecting the tool and then clicking on the path where you want to add a new anchor point.